Line 219 – Expenses you can deduct

 Incidental costs related to your move which include the following:

 - replacing driving licences and non-commercial vehicle permits (not including insurance); and

 - utility hook-ups and disconnections.

-Cost to maintain your old residence (maximum of $5,000) when it was vacant after you moved, and during a period when reasonable efforts were made to sell the home.
+Cost to maintain your old home when vacant (maximum of $5,000) after you moved, and during a period when reasonable efforts were made to sell the home.
 It includes the following:

 - property taxes;

 - insurance premiums; and

 The costs must have been incurred when your old home was not ordinarily occupied by you or any other person who ordinarily resided with you at the old home just before the move.
 You cannot deduct these costs during a period when the old home was rented.